RuhanaAzam/CS598-DHL_Final_Project/README.md

 ### Extracting medical entites (via MetaMap)
 To train the HORDE model, we are interesting in untilizing clinical notes but only medical entities.
 MetaMap will allow us to extract unified medical language system (UMLS) only.

-1. Run the following to format the data appropriately for MetaMap. `cd MetaMap`, `python preprocess.py`.
-This will output a file named mimic_notes.txt.
+1. Format the data for MetaMap: `cd MetaMap`, `python preprocess.py`.
+This will output a file named `mimic_notes.txt`.
 2. Pass this file though National Library of Medicine (NLM) [Batch MetaMap](https://ii.nlm.nih.gov/Batch/UTS_Required/MetaMap.html) interface.
 You need permission and agree to comply with UMLS Metathesaurus License first.
-For my experiment, I chose two flags "Unformatted XML Output (--XMLn)" and "Word Sense Disambiguation (-y)".
-And retricted semantic types to the following "anab, comd, clnd, diap, dsyn, drdd, hops, horm, topp".
+For my experiment, I chose two flags "Unformatted XML Output (`--XMLn`)" and "Word Sense Disambiguation (`-y`)".
+And retricted semantic types to the following `anab, comd, clnd, diap, dsyn, drdd, hops, horm, topp`.
 3. Place the "text.out" file inside the MetaMap directory.
-4. Run the following to format the NOTEEVENT.csv appropriately: `python postprocess.py`
+4. Format output file: `python postprocess.py`

-This should leave you with a file `./MetaMap/NOTEEVENT.csv` which is the orginal NOTEEVENT.csv except the text column only contains UMLS entities.
+This will leave`./MetaMap/NOTEEVENT.csv`.
+This is `NOTEEVENT.csv` except the text column only contains UMLS entities.